Chemin de la Liberté - Freedom Trail, Ariège Pyrenees 6 Day Trek

 - Borde de perosa

 Collection at Toulouse and transfer to St Girons, where you are free to explore this lovely small town in the Ariège.
-Accommodation is provided in a hotel.
-(Lunch is not included)
+Accommodation is provided in a 3 * hotel or an Auberge in Seix with fabulous restaurant.

 Trek approx 4 hours with morning museum visit